JetBrains/guide/sites/dotnet-guide/tutorials/blazor-essentials/razor-pages/index.md

 }
 ```

-There's more on Blazor components in the [next tutorial](https://https://www.jetbrains.com/dotnet/guide/tutorials/blazor-essentials/components).
+There's more on Blazor components in the [next tutorial step](../components).

 ## Layouts